anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

      - Characteristics
    * - Provisioning & Management
-     - Initial OS bootstrapping of the servers via PXE, deployment of software and thereafter for access from within the control plane.
+     - Initial OS bootstrapping of the servers via PXE, deployment of software and thereafter for access from within the control plane
      -   - Security Domain: Management
          - Externally Routable: No
          - Connected to: All nodes